-As a general rule of thumb, the tension on each line needs to be within 5 percent of each other when there is only one steel cable or chain attached to the pick point.
-On larger gates where there may be two or more tension lines on each side of the gate, each cable has to be within 2 percent of the one next to it, and side to side comparisons need to be within 5 percent.
+As a rule, the tension on each line needs to be within five percent of each other when there is only one steel cable or chain attached to the pick point.
+On larger gates where there may be two or more tension lines on each side of the gate, each cable has to be within two percent of the one next to it, and side to side comparisons need to be within five percent.
 If your tension is off too much on one side, the gate will begin to distort when it is picked.
 There are multiple tools available for testing tension, however the three we typically use are strain gauges, tension meters, and for quick jobs we use come-along ratchets.

 A strain gauge works by converting the tension, or force, present in the lines into a change in electrical resistance, which can subsequently be measured.
 This method works for both chains and cables, as long as there is a place on which to weld the strain gauges.

 As the gate is lifted and the cables or chains are put into tension, the strain gauge is also put in tension.
 The electrical resistance will vary depending on the amount of tension detected.
-The goal is to make adjustments so that the measured tension on each side is within 5% of one another.
-Strain gauges can be the most costly option to measure the tension, but they are also the most accurate one.
+The goal is to make adjustments so that the measured tension on each side is within five percent of one another.
+Strain gauges can be the most expensive option, but they are also the most accurate.

 Tension meters only work if the gate hoists are cables, they will not work on chains.
 The meter is a handheld device that attaches to the cable and a load cell measures the tension.
 A tension meter is a quick way to get an accurate reading without a lengthy set-up process that includes welding.